15ZonesStudio/SCC/README.md

 This is an app that tracks and analyzes your financial transactions.
 The app's data is stored in a centralized SQlite Database that keeps track of user-entered strings that include the date, store and amount of purchase.
 The app will then use these data to help the user manage their budget thoughtfully.

 <h2>Features</h2>

 1. Track transactions and store them in a SQLite Database

 2. Comprehensive search on any data tracked with multiple parameters

 3. Create graphs and charts the helps the user further understand the data tracked

-4. Track spcific items bought and classify them into groups for later data review
+4. Track specific items bought and classify them into groups for later data review

 5. Allow user to set monthly budget and provide a visual warning when the budget has been exceeded